-"Ah, no, the Perion whom Mélusine possesses is

-but a man-a very happy man, I pray of God and all His saints.
+"Ah, no, the Perion whom Mélusine possesses is but a man-a very happy man, I pray of God and all His saints.
 I am the luckier, who may not ever lose the Perion that to-day is mine alone.
-And though I may not ever touch this younger Perion's hands-and their palms were as hard as leather in that dear time now overpast-or see again his honest and courageous face, the most beautiful among all the faces of men and women I have ever seen, I do not grieve immeasurably, for nightly we walk hand-in-hand in our own woods."
+And though I may not ever touch this younger Perion's hands-even their palms were hard as leather in that dear time now overpast-or see again his honest and courageous face, the most beautiful among all the faces of men and women I have ever seen, I do not grieve immeasurably, for nightly we walk hand-in-hand in our own woods.
+"Seignior, although the severing daylight endures for a long while, I must be brave and worthy of Perion's love-nay, rather of the love he gave me once.
+I may not grieve so long as no one else dares enter into our own woods."
+"Now go," said the proconsul when she had done, and he had noted her soft, deep, devoted gaze at one who was not there; "now go before I slay you!"
+And this new Demetrios whom she then saw was featured like a devil in sore torment.